kunukn/vue-2-datepicker/README.md

           to: new Date(2017, 2, 25),
         },
       ],
-      // a custom function that returns true if the date is disabled
+      // A custom function that returns true if the date is disabled.
-      // this can be used for wiring you own logic to disable a date if none
+      // This can be used for wiring your own logic to disable a date if none
-      // of the above conditions serve your purpose
+      // of the above conditions serve your purpose.
-      // this function should accept a date and return true if is disabled
+      // This function should accept a date and return true if is disabled
       customPredictor: function (date) {
         // disables the date if it is a multiple of 5 if (date.getDate() % 5 == 0) {